Chapter 9 - Japan – The Proof

 It may seem crazy in hindsight for the Japanese to have taken on the United States militarily.
 At least in demographic terms it wasn’t.
 True – the US population was almost twice the size of the Japanese in 1940 (132 million vs 73 million, resp.).
 However, American birth numbers were only fractionally higher than those in Japan during the 1930s.
 American women had gone on a birth strike during the Great Depression, while Japanese cradles teamed.
 State propaganda in Japan promoted large family size.
 In 1941, the Japanese government set a population target of 100 million by the early 1960s.
 As other imperialist nations before and since, Japan then did everything to keep its population growing and so producing the key ingredient in warfare – young men.

 High birth rates continued in Japan immediately after the war.
 Between 1947 and 1949, Japanese mothers gave births to nearly 2.7 million babies per year.
 However, high population growth was now increasingly viewed as a threat to peaceful prospects for the nation.
 In 1948, Japan legalized abortion.
-Births collapsed.
+Birth rates collapsed.
 By 1953, they had dropped to below 1.9 million, a 30% decline from only four years earlier.

-In the US by contrast, the baby boom just started.
+In the US by contrast, the baby boom had just started.
 The highest numbers of births were recorded in the late 1950s, at over 4 million babies per year, before dropping off sharply.
 As the following chart shows, a 10-year gap emerges in the birth cycle between the two countries.
 This 10-year gap is also manifested in fertility rates (the average number of babies born to a woman over her life span).
 Eventually the trajectories of both diverged, with the birth and fertility decline in Japan more pronounced.

 Source: Live Births: Japan – Ministry of Health, Labour and Welfare; US – National Center for Health Statistics; Fertility – UN Population Prospects, 2022 Revision, own graph

-The economic recovery of Japan after WWII is legend.
+The economic recovery of Japan after WWII is legendary.
 From 1950 to 1970, the Japanese economy grew over 10 percent p.a. in real terms (i.e. adjusted for inflation).
 Many factors contributed to this stunning feat, not least a cheap yen.
 Fixed at 360 per USD in the Bretton Woods system, it provided a strong tailwind for the Japanese export industry.
 Japanese exports were initially confined to rather low-tech steel and textile products.
 In time, electronics and cars followed.
 Before long, Japanese companies would set the standards of perfection in many industries.

 1973 put a sharp dent into the stellar economic track record.
 The oil shock hit Japan harder than any other developed country and induced a sharp recession.
 Inflation skyrocketed to over twenty percent.